zhengjilai/Raft-based-Distributed-Lock/README.md

 Local deployment test should be conducted locally with docker-compose.
 All materials for local test are placed in `$PROJECT_DIR/experiments/local_test_3nodes`.

-First, start 3 docker containers to compose a distributed lock.
+First, start 3 docker containers for DLock nodes to compose a cluster for distributed lock service.
 ```shell
 cd $PROJECT_DIR/experiments/local_test_3nodes
 make start